JNDisrupter/JNPhoneNumberView/README.md

     func countryPickerViewControllerLoadCountryList(completion: @escaping ([JNCountry]) -> Void, errorCompletion: @escaping (NSError) -> Void)
     ```
 - #### View Customization:
-    We provide appearence customization using **JNPhoneNumberViewConfiguration** that has the following attributtes:
+    We provide appearance customization using **JNPhoneNumberViewConfiguration** that has the following attributtes:

      - ***countryDialCodeTitleColor*** Color for country dial code.
      - ***countryDialCodeTitleFont:*** Font for country dial code.